SAND-Lab/MEA-NAP/docs/guide-for-advanced-users.rst

 Guide for Advanced Users
 ========================

-If you have **a solid background in MATLAB**, running the `MEApipeline.m` script involves fine-tuning parameters crucial for batch analysis of experimental files.
+If you have **a solid background in MATLAB**, you can turn off the GUI mode (line 76, change 1 to 0) and instead manually enter the required information prior to running the `MEApipeline.m` script for batch analysis of your experimental data.
 By customizing parameters in `MEApipeline.m`, users can tailor their data analysis to align with the specific requirements of your experiments.
-Without the interactive GUI Mode (found under 'Guide for New Users'), you will be working with directly `MEApipeline.m`.